lihvussen/master_thesis/readme.md

 # Multilingual Alignment in LLMs – Thesis Experiment Pipeline

 This repository contains the pipeline and structure used for conducting the master’s thesis experiment aimed at measuring **multilingual alignment in Large Language Models (LLMs)**.
 To fully reproduce the pipeline, the following steps must be followed.
+Running the repository requires possessing a Hugging Face access token, which has been anonymized and each user must instert their own one to make the pipeline work.

 ---